 Healthcare providers can now bill for telehealth services, regardless of zip code, and patients can receive these services from their homes.
 The Centers for Medicare and Medicaid Services (CMS) has relaxed several requirements for these services, but there are still billing regulations to keep in mind.
 Providers must only use billing codes approved for telehealth, meet code requirements, and take care to document effectively.

 The complete list of Medicare telehealth billing codes can be found on the CMS website.
 Physicians also need to understand if the service is available via telehealth to new patients or only current patients before seeing new ones virtually.
 As for patients covered by private insurance policies, the regulations and billing practices will vary by insurance company.
-To date, 37 states and the District of Columbia have laws mandating reimbursement for telemedicine services.
+As of February 2021, 43 states and the District of Columbia have laws mandating reimbursement for telemedicine services.
 Reimbursable services, provider eligibility, and reimbursement levels vary by state legislation.

 Currently, major insurance carriers including Blue Cross Blue Shield, Aetna, Cigna, and United Healthcare cover telemedicine services with policy-dependent reimbursement coverage.
 Billing requirements for private insurance companies are subject to frequent changes; telehealth platforms with integrated insurance eligibility check for these requirements to help providers stay on top of these updates.